 NSM was the manufacturer/distributor of this cabinet.
 This West-German company from Braunschweig was formed in 1952 and initially sold jukeboxes.
 At some point the company must have expanded its business to include video arcade games.
 The website flyerfever.com (which has an excellent collection of high quality scans of arcade flyers) has a scan of the Puck Man promotional flyer for potential buyers.
 The game was licensed from Namco of Japan and was produced in three different form factors: a standard upright arcade cabinet, a wall mountable version and a coffee table version.
 In the text on the flyer the game is called Puckman.
 This is a slight change from the Japanese name which included a space in between “Puck” and “Man”.

-This raises the question whether there are other countries and territories where this game was called Puck Man or Puckman initially.
+This raises the question whether there are even more countries and territories where this game was initially called Puck Man or Puckman in an official capacity.
 This seems to be the case.
-It is likely that both US and other distributors were doing deals for this game around the same time, which would explain why the Pac-Man name was not used everywhere.
+It is likely that both US and distributors from other countries were doing deals for this game around the same time, which would explain why the Pac-Man name was not used everywhere.
 The game had not yet gained a big reputation as a cultural phenomenon based on the Pac-Man name.
 The website puckman.net shows several other Puckman branded upright cabinets.
 From this we learn that for example Taiwan and the United Kingdom also had the game released with the Puck Man name.

 In an interview in the The Tampa Tribune from the 25th of December 1982 with Masaya Nakamura (the founder of Namco) and Hideyuki Nakajima (president of Namco’s US subsidiary) Italy also gets mentioned as a country where the game was released as Puck Man, besides other countries in Asia.